Naturguiden, Nordic Skating Adventures Since 1996

 What the nordic skating adventure looks like

-A Naturguiden tour is a 4-day, fully guided Nordic skating adventure on natural ice in Sweden.
+Naturguiden tours is a 4-day, fully guided Nordic skating adventure on natural ice in Sweden.
 You arrive at Stockholm Arlanda Airport on Thursday morning and depart on Sunday evening.
 Transport, accommodation, meals, equipment and daily route planning are all handled by your local ice guide.

 We do not fix the route in advance.
 Ice conditions on natural lakes and the Baltic Sea archipelago change daily, so your guide selects the best available ice each morning, usually within 60 minutes morning drive drive of accommodation